History of the Cronulla-Sutherland Sharks: 2000s

 On 22 September 2006, the Sharks Board ended weeks of speculation over the future of coach Stuart Raper by sacking him as first grade coach and handing him a $300,000 payout, making him the second consecutive coach to receive such a payout.
 On 26 September, Australian Test coach Ricky Stuart signed a 3-year deal to coach the Sharks from 2007, replacing Raper.

 Round one of the 2007 season saw the Sharks break their 10-game losing streak against the Penrith Panthers with an 18-0 victory at Toyota Park.
-Ricky Stuart, despite being somewhat hampered by the decisions of former coach Raper in the team he inherited, led the Sharks to fifth on the ladder at the halfway mark of the season surprising many critics.
+Ricky Stuart, despite being somewhat hampered by the decisions of former coach Raper in the team he inherited, led the Sharks to fifth on the ladder at the halfway mark of the season surprising multiple critics.
 Towards the end of the season, Cronulla plunged to 15th on the league ladder, slumping to seven straight losses.
 The season ended with the Sharks in 11th place, rounding off a heartbreaking season, with the club losing no less than nine matches by 4 points or less.

 The Sharks had a strong season in 2008, finishing the season in equal first spot (third on for and against).
 They had one of the best defensive records, but one of the worst attacking records in the league.
 They had an excellent start to the season, beating defending grand finalists Manly and premiers Melbourne in away games in the first two rounds.
-After a comprehensive 36-10 victory over Canberra in the Qualifying Final at Toyota Stadium, Cronulla were beaten 28-0 by Melbourne (who later were found to be over the salary cap and cheating) in the Preliminary Final at the Sydney Football Stadium.
+After a comprehensive 36–10 victory over Canberra in the Qualifying Final at Toyota Stadium, Cronulla were beaten 28–0 by Melbourne (who later were found to be over the salary cap and cheating) in the Preliminary Final at the Sydney Football Stadium.
 This was a disappointing end to an otherwise successful season.

 During the 2009 season Cronulla's dire financial problems became public knowledge.
 Asset-rich, owning its stadium and the surrounding land, but with cash flow problems due to its low average home gate and poor on-field performances in recent seasons, the club announced plans for a partial relocation to the Central Coast, which was rebuffed by the NRL.
-It was to split home games for the 2010-14 seasons among:
+It was to split home games for the 2010–14 seasons among: